glycerine/fisherexact/README.md

-fisherexact: the Fisher-Exact Test in Go
+fisherexact: Fisher's Exact Test in Go
 ===========

 Fisher's Exact test (FET) is one of the most useful